danraskin/danraskin/README.md

 ### [Citizen Kanine Scheduling and Invoicing App](https://herokuapp.com/citizen-kanine-demo)

-- For instructions on how to explore, see project [README](https://github.com/danraskin/citizenkanineapp-demo/tree/main#readme)
+- For instructions on how to explore, see demo project [README](https://github.com/danraskin/citizenkanineapp-demo/tree/main#readme)
+- To see most up-to-date code, see production app [project repo](https://github.com/citizenkanineapp/citizenkanineapp)

 Citizen Kanine is a dog-walking business based in Minneapolis.
 Each morning, 'Pack Leaders' drive pick-up vans scoop up clients' dogs along designated routes.
 On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.